Tyulis/3DSkit/Readme.md

 *	Your python version
 *	The console output (in verbose mode, -v option)
 *	Attach the concerned file and if possible and necessary, a screenshot of the problem in the game.

-Pull requests are gladly appreciated.
-You can see a guide for the 3DSkit's developer interface in the program's help (-H option), and a documentation for rawutil in the [rawutil's repo](https://github.com/Tyulis/rawutil)